sagemath/trac_to_gh/Issue 7377.md

     "user": "https://github.com/nbruin"
 }
 ```
-Assignee: @burcin
+Assignee: @nbruin

 CC:  @burcin @saliola jpflori

-This ticket is dependent on #6781, #7287.

 With maxima-as-an-ecl-library and ecl accessible as a library, we can start interfacing with maxima via a binary library interface.
-This should be more efficient and more robust, because expressions
-can be transmitted in a much richer format than text and parsing does
-not have to recognise error messages and questions (since communication does not go via STDIN/STDOUT anymore)
+This should be more efficient and more robust, because expressions can be transmitted in a much richer format than text and parsing does not have to recognise error messages and questions (since communication does not go via STDIN/STDOUT anymore).

+Applies cleanly to 4.7.alpha3.

+Depends on: #10766, #10773, #10743. #10818 desirable but not essential.

+Apply:

+* [attachment:trac_7377-abstract-maxima_p2.patch]
+* [attachment:trac_7377-maximalib_p2.patch]
+* [attachment:trac_7377-fastcalculus_p2.patch]
+* [attachment:trac_7377-better-ask-error_p2.patch]
+* [attachment:trac_7377-split_and_refactor-p3.patch]
+* [attachment:trac_7377-lazy-maxlib.p2.patch]
+* [attachment:trac_7377-floatcast.patch]
+* [attachment:trac_7377-unicode_to_ecl-p1.patch]
+* [attachment:trac_7377-assumptions-p3.patch]
+* [attachment:trac_7377-doctests-p3.patch]

 Issue created by migration from https://trac.sagemath.org/ticket/7377